 Question: How does

-cellranger aggr normalize for sequencing depth among multiple libraries?
+cellranger aggr normalize for sequencing depth among multiple gene expression libraries?

 Answer: When aggregating data from different libraries,

-cellranger aggr normalizes for sequencing depth by downsampling the read counts across libraries.
+cellranger aggr normalizes for effective sequencing depth by subsampling the reads.

-cellranger aggr computes the downsampling rate for each library based on the mean number of confidently-mapped-to-transcriptome, valid-barcode reads per cell for each library.
+cellranger aggr computes the subsampling rate for each library based on the mean number of filtered reads (identified as in cells) mapped confidently to transcriptome per cell for each library.
 Libraries other than the one with lowest values are downsampled.
-In the example below, all libraries are normalized to the depth of Sample 4:
+In the example below, all libraries are normalized to the effective depth of Sample 4:

 The subsampling is done from all reads with valid barcodes and valid UMIs.

-It is also possible to normalize by downsampling based on raw reads per cell, or to not normalize at all.
+It is also possible to perform aggregation without normalizing data.
 For more details, please see the "Depth Normalization" section at the bottom of this page.